America’s Highest Achieving High School Students to be Honored at 2019 Congress of Future Science and Technology Leaders

 This will be a truly transformational experience.

 The Congress is a selective academic program, where all attendees are selected by their teachers or the academy based on proven academic excellence and a demonstrated passion for science or technology.

 All students must have a minimum 3.25 GPA (or equivalent) to be nominated.

 A large number of seats at the Congress have been reserved for students on academic scholarships.
 Many students will be selected for full academic scholarships by their teachers or guidance counselors.
 In addition, a limited number of partial scholarships are also available based primarily on financial need.

 Delegates at the Congress will make long-term friendships with those who share their dreams — other young people like them who want to truly make a difference and devote their futures to changing the world through science and technology.

 They will discuss and observe state-of-the-art inventions and be inspired by world-changing researchers, futurists, and technologists.

 The theme of the Congress is “Greatness Awaits” and Delegates will be mentored by some of the greatest living minds in science – men and women who are leading humanity into the 21st century of innovation and discovery.

 Luminaries of the science and tech fields will be inspiring the young people as will leaders of the profession from government and the public sector.

 Speakers will include Nobel Prize Laureates, deans from the world’s top-10 universities, leaders in research and cutting-edge technology, and leaders from private industry.

 At the close of the Congress, Delegates will participate in a formal closing ceremony where they will be awarded the National Academy of Future Scientists and Technologists Award of Achievement.

-The Congress will be held in one of America’s science and technology meccas, Boston, on the campus of UMass Lowell in Lowell, Massachusetts, June 27th, 28th, and 29th, 2019.
+The Congress will be held in one of America’s science and technology meccas, Boston.